Grace Like a River Flows has now been re-edited & republished

 Brad was out walking his dog.
 He rarely walked in this part of Glencoe, but tonight he let Beasley decide where to walk.
 Brad wanted to walk uptown, but Beasley insisted tonight they needed to go to the Oaks.
 Beasley usually got his way.
 He was pretty spoiled.

 As they rounded the corner onto Maple Lane, Brad heard yelling and screaming like someone was being killed.
 Not unusual here.
 Likely, if you asked their next-door neighbor about it the answer you’d get is, “What screaming?
-I hear nothing.”
+I didn’t hear nothin’.”
 Even Beasley, who was almost deaf, looked around for the noise.
 They walked further down the street and it got louder.
 Brad noticed that the sounds were emanating from a house that had once been a yellow clapboard-sided bungalow, but now there were only a few faint spots of yellow.
 The front porch was missing its column on one end and the porch roof was hanging six inches lower than the other end of the porch.
 It looked like it rotted years ago.
 An old coon dog lay on the porch, oblivious to the racket coming from inside.
 Brad approached and two young children ran out the door with the screen door slamming behind them.
 They scrambled up an old apple tree in the front yard.
 The tree looked like it hadn’t produced apples in twenty years.
 They climbed up the tree as high as they could go until they were nearly out of sight.

 From inside the house, there was the crashing of dishes and a string of vulgarity like you have never heard.

 “Billy, I’m sorry.
 I didn’t mean it.
 Billy, please it won’t happen again.
 I’ll be a good wife.
 Please Billy, no more.”
-Yup, that’s Billy Maddox.”
+Yup, that’s Billy Maddox.

-“Heather, I ask little from you.
-I took you and those rotten brats in off the street.
+“Heather, I ask so little from you.
+I took you and those rotten brats off the street.
 All I ask is that you clean the house in return.
 Cook decent meals.
 Take care of your brats and keep them away from me.
 And get me my beer!
 Is that too much to ask?
-Just get me a lousy 12 pack every other day.
+Just get me a lousy twelve pack every other day.
 That’s it.”
 With that, he slapped her backhanded.
 Out by the street you could hear her teeth crack as she fell against an end table.
 “Heather, why do you make me hit you?
 I’m so good to you and look at how you treat me.”

 “Billy, I forgot, that’s all.
 Sadie got sick, and I took her to the free clinic.
 By the time they finished, I knew you’d be home.
 I know how important it is to you that I’m here when you get home.”